npm/template-oss/README.md

 do nothing if `package.json#templateOSS.version` is the same as the version being run.
 This can be overridden by `--force`.

-This is the script that is run on `postinsall`.
+This is the script that is run on `postinstall`.

 ### Extending